diabetlum/RFM69-2/README.md

 This is a port of the RFM69 library for arduino from https://github.com/LowPowerLab/RFM69 to python for raspberry pi.
-Attach the RFM69 as follows:
+Attach the RFM69 as follows (slight change from etrombly's default for use with redbear IOT phat which uses pin 18):
 RFM pin - Pi pin
 3v3     - 17
-DIO0    - 18 (GPIO24)
-MOSI    - 19
+DIO0    - 33 (GPIO13)  (added benefit of being on the same row of pins with other SPI pins) MOSI    - 19
 MISO    - 21
 CLK     - 23